Rafaellsimarmata/xpogo/README.md

-# XPogo Hackathon Monorepo
+# XPogo Monorepo

-This repository is a minimal monorepo scaffold for a microservice-style hackathon.
+This repository is a minimal monorepo scaffold for a microservice-style .
 It contains two packages:

 - `frontend` — Next.js app (port 3000)